-Commercial door closers are available in Grade 1 and Grade 2 designs.
+Door closers are available in two commercial grades: Grade 1 and Grade 2 designs.
 Grade 1 door closers utilize controls for sweeping and latching motions.
-Additionally, they maintain a back check to offer enhanced customization and adjustment.
+Additionally, they maintain a backcheck to offer enhanced customization and adjustment.
 Commercial facilities receiving high traffic volume should invest in Grade 1 door closers, as their flexibility endures multi-directional traffic.

 Grade 1 door closers are designed to withstand a traffic volume of up to 400 people, daily.
 A door experiencing so much traffic requires a long-lasting mechanism, and Grade 1 door closers last up to seven years before requiring replacement.

 Grade 2 Door Closers